 Federal Tax Litigation

 Varnum plans and litigates on behalf of taxpayers before federal and state tax authorities.
-We have litigated in various federal district courts, the United States Tax Court, U.S. bankruptcy courts, the Court of Federal Claims, as well as the Michigan Tax Tribunal, Michigan Court of Claims, Michigan appellate courts and the Michigan Supreme Court.
+We have litigated in various federal district courts, the U.S. Tax Court, U.S. bankruptcy courts, Court of Federal Claims, as well as the Michigan Tax Tribunal, Michigan Court of Claims, Michigan appellate courts and the Michigan Supreme Court.

 Whether dealing with a federal civil or criminal matter or a state civil or criminal matter, Varnum advises and advocates on your behalf.
 We strive to minimize your exposure in tax matters and we always pursue favorable outcomes.

 In addition to federal and state controversies, we provide full-service tax planning, typically for businesses or individuals with significant assets.

 We maximize tax savings for companies or individuals engaged in acquiring or selling a business or business unit.
 Varnum’s Tax Planning Compliance and Litigation Team has conducted major transactions involving high-profile businesses, including professional sports franchises.

 The Tax Planning, Compliance and Litigation Team provides experienced advice regarding complex tax accounting issues in controversies with the IRS.